U.S. cancels plans to fly illegal immigrants from southern border to California

-SAN DIEGO (Reuters) - The U.S. government on Monday canceled plans to begin flying illegal immigrants to California from Texas, where processing centers have been overwhelmed by a surge of Central American arrivals including children traveling alone, officials said.
+SAN DIEGO, June 23 (Reuters) - The U.S. government on Monday canceled plans to begin flying illegal immigrants to California from Texas, where processing centers have been overwhelmed by a surge of Central American arrivals including children traveling alone, officials said.

 More than 47,000 unaccompanied minors are thought to have entered the country illegally between October and May, nearly twice as many as the year before, leading to crowded facilities in Texas and efforts to move some to other states.